 Method Three: Transfer Images to Amazon Photos

 Amazon offers cloud storage for images just like Google, and the app is called Amazon Photos.
-With the future changes to Google Photos, many will flock to Amazon’s free cloud storage, assuming they have a Prime membership.
+Many will flock to Amazon’s free cloud storage with the future changes to Google Photos, assuming they have a Prime membership.
 With Prime, you get unlimited, full-resolution image storage in the cloud.
-Without Prime, users only get 5 GB of space, which is less than Google Photos that includes 15 GB of storage.
+Without Prime, users only get 5 GB of space, which is less than Google Photos, including 15 GB of storage.
 However, Amazon uses the cloud for images only, whereas Google uses Drive for all your data.

-After the phone ends its initial backup (which I recommend doing overnight), there’s isn’t too much more to fuss with.
+After the phone ends its initial backup (which I recommend doing overnight), there’s isn’t too much more to do.
 Amazon Photos is also a great way to manage your photos, edit them, and apply effects.
-If you’re just looking for a way to get your photos onto your PC, you’ll be happy to know every photo is available on Amazon’s web app at any time.
+If you’re looking for a way to get your photos onto your PC, you’ll be happy to know every image is available on Amazon’s web app at any time.

-If you find yourself in need of a quick photo transfer, the USB to PC solution is best.
-However, if you’re looking for a photo backup solution, or you have the time to move your library to the cloud, Google Photos and Amazon Photos are great methods to keeping your library safe and clean.
+If you need a quick photo transfer, the USB to PC solution is best.
+However, suppose you’re looking for a photo backup solution or have the time to move your library to the cloud.
+In that case, Google Photos and Amazon Photos are excellent methods for keeping your library safe and clean.
 Saving your photos has never been easier, and now you can view them on any display that suits you.